-- MUST declare the hardware feature android.hardware.bluetooth_le. - MUST enable the GATT (generic attribute profile) based Bluetooth APIs as described in the SDK documentation and [Resources, 82]. - SHOULD support offloading of the filtering logic to the bluetooth chipset when implementing the ScanFilter API [Resources, 83], and MUST report the correct value of where the filtering logic is implemented whenever queried via the android.bluetooth.BluetoothAdapter.isOffloadedFilteringSupported() method. - SHOULD support offloading of the batched scanning to the bluetooth chipset, but if not supported, MUST report 'false' whenever queried via the android.bluetooth.BluetoothAdapater.isOffloadedScanBatchingSupported() method. - SHOULD support multi advertisement with at least 4 slots, but if not supported, MUST report 'false' whenever queried via the android.bluetooth.BluetoothAdapter.isMultipleAdvertisementSupported() method.
+- MUST declare the hardware feature android.hardware.bluetooth le. - MUST enable the GATT (generic attribute profile) based Bluetooth APIs as described in the SDK documentation and [Resources, 100]. - MUST implement a Resolvable Private Address (RPA) timeout no longer than 15 minutes, and rotate the address at timeout to protect user privacy. - SHOULD support offloading of the filtering logic to the bluetooth chipset when implementing the ScanFilter API [Resources, 101], and MUST report the correct value of where the filtering logic is implemented whenever queried via the android.bluetooth.BluetoothAdapter.isOffloadedFilteringSupported() method. - SHOULD support offloading of the batched scanning to the bluetooth chipset, but if not supported, MUST report 'false' whenever queried via the android.bluetooth.BluetoothAdapater.isOffloadedScanBatchingSupported() method. - SHOULD support multi advertisement with at least 4 slots, but if not supported, MUST report 'false' whenever queried via the android.bluetooth.BluetoothAdapter.isMultipleAdvertisementSupported() method.